MakanAKaregar/ESA_CAMEO_WGAST/Altimetry_validation/README.md

 ## Workflow Description

-The workflow is demonstrated using a representative RPR station and corresponding in-situ hydrometric data, serving as a reference implementation of the full processing chain.
+The workflow is demonstrated using a representative RPR station or corresponding in-situ hydrometric data, serving as a reference implementation of the full processing chain.

 It includes:
-- Extraction of SSH time series from satellite altimetry
+1-Read Sentinel-3&6 altimetry data
+2-Select measurements around target stations
-- Spatial filtering over river and coastal systems
+3-Spatial filtering over river and coastal systems
-- Geophysical corrections and slope adjustments
+4- Extraction of SSH time series from satellite altimetry 5- Geophysical corrections and slope adjustments(for river applications)
-- Robust statistical aggregation (median + MAD)
+6- Robust statistical aggregation (median + MAD)
-- Cross-validation with ground-based observations
+7- Cross-validation with ground-based observations

 ## Objectives